Michel Platini: Euro '84

-In the final against Spain at the Princes Stadium in Paris, he opened the scoring with a free kick-goal, helped by a monumental blunder from Spain goalkeeper Luis Arconada.
+In the final against Spain at the Parc des Princes in Paris, he opened the scoring with a free kick-goal, helped by a monumental blunder from Spain goalkeeper Luis Arconada.
 A second goal from Bruno Bellone in injury time at the end of the match secured France's first major title in international football.

 Mexico '86

 Suffering from groin pain and playing under injection, Platini was not in peak physical condition for the 1986 World Cup in Mexico.
 Nonetheless, he contributed two important goals.
 The first contributed to their 2–0 defeat of defending champions Italy at the Olimpico Stadium in Mexico City.
 The second came during the quarter-final match against Brazil in Guadalajara.
 After Careca scored for Brazil, Platini scored the equalizer, his 41st on his 31st birthday, which sent the game into a penalty shoot-out.
 France won 4–3, with Platini infamously sending his over the bar.
 This goal was to be the last of his international career.
 After losing a second World Cup semi-final in a row to West Germany in Guadalajara, France had to settle for third place.
 Platini did not take part in the 1982 or 1986 World Cup third-place matches.